Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 ## Solr configuration files

-When you install Alfresco Search and Insight Engine, several Solr configuration files are made available to you.
+When you install Search and Insight Engine, several Solr configuration files are made available to you.
 The section lists the Solr configuration files, their location in the directory structure, and their description.

-> **Note:** Some of these files are only available once Alfresco Search and Insight Engine has been started for the first time.
+> **Note:** Some of these files are only available once Search and Insight Engine has been started for the first time.

 |Configuration File|Location|Description|
 |------------------|--------|-----------|